dmnfarrell/smallrnaseq/doc/source/description.rst

 Installing the package provides the command *smallrnaseq* in your path.
 This allows users is a command line interface to the library without the need for any Python coding at all.
 It provides a set of pre-defined functions with parameters specified in a text configuration file.
-This is documented on the github wiki.
+This is documented in detail in the Using smallrnaseq section.

 Screencast
 ----------